rlawhdals/Bayes_CNN/README.md

 # About

-This GitHub repository includes some of the simulation studies and data analysis included in the paper: Jong Hyeon Lee, Jongmin Kim, Heesang Lee and Jaewoo Park.
-(2025).
-A Delayed Acceptance Auxiliary Variable MCMC for Spatial Models with Intractable Likelihood Function.
+This GitHub repository contains simulation studies and data analyses presented in the paper:
+Jong Hyeon Lee, Jongmin Kim, Heesang Lee, and Jaewoo Park (2025).
+**A Delayed Acceptance Auxiliary Variable MCMC for Spatial Models with Intractable Likelihood Functions.**

-Instructions for running the emulator and DA-AVM algorithms can be found in their respective directories.
+Instructions for running the emulator and DA-AVM algorithms are provided in their respective directories.

-# 0. Package version
+# 0. Package Versions

+(Write here if you’re listing versions of R, Rcpp, etc.)

-# 1. Emulator
+# 1. First-Stage Kernel Construction

-- `data_sim.R` : simulate Ising, potts, and the autologistic model
+- `kernel.R` : Constructs the first-stage kernel using subsampling, function emulation, and a frequentist estimator.
-- `data_sim.cpp` : C++ function to generate Ising, and autologistic model
+- `kernel.cpp` : C++ functions used to construct the kernels.

-# 2. DA-AVM
+# 2. DA-AVM Algorithms

-- `potts.R` : simulate the Potts model and implement DA-AVM
+- `potts.R` : Simulates the Potts model and implements the DA-AVM algorithm.
-- `pp.R`: implement DA-AVM using the RSV dataset
+- `pp.R` : Implements DA-AVM in the point process example for the RSV dataset.
-- `ergm.R` : implement DA-AVM using the Faux Mesa high school data
+- `ergm.R` : Implements DA-AVM in the ergm example using the Faux Mesa high school network data.